Nonnyjoe/IU-DLBCSWAD01/README.md

-# IU-DLBCSWAD01 Task 3
+# IU-DLBCSWAD01 Task 3 and 5

-This repository contains the solution for Task 3 of the DLBCSWAD01 course.
-The project is a static HTML website for a sample online bookstore.
+This repository contains the solution for Task 3 & 5 of the DLBCSWAD01 course.
+These projects are static HTML websites for a sample online bookstore and a simple HTML site to update and delete book data from a JSON object.

 ## Cloning the Repository